smarthomeNG/plugins/sonos/README.md

 Sonos:
     class_name: Sonos
     class_path: plugins.sonos
     # tts: true                                     # optional, default:  false
     # local_webservice_path: /tmp/tts               # optional, default:  empty.
 If 'tts' is enabled, this option is mandatory.
                                                     # All tts files will be stored here.
+    # local_webservice_path_snippet: /tmp/snippet   # optional, default:  empty.
+For some reasons it could be necessary to have
+                                                    # separated paths for TTS files and your own snippet files.
+You can define the
+                                                    # local path for your snippets here.
+If 'tts' is enabled and
+                                                    # 'local_webservice_path_snippet' is empty, the value for
+                                                    # 'local_webservice_path' is used for your snippet audio files.
     # webservice_ip: 192.168.1.40                   # optional, default:  automatic.
 You can set a specific ip address.
                                                     # If you're using a docker container, you have to set the host
                                                     # ip address here.
     # webservice_port: 23500                        # optional, default:  23500
     # discover_cycle: 120                           # optional, default:  120 (in seconds)
     # speaker_ips:                                  # optional.
 You can set static IP addresses for your Sonos speaker.
 This
     #   - 192.168.1.10                              # will disable auto-discovery.
 This is useful if you're using a
     #   - 192.168.1.77                              # containerized environment with restricted network access.
 ```

 After that you have to create an item configuration file under ```/usr/local/smarthome/items```, e.g. ```sonos.yaml```.